-And while the longer three-row Santa Fe adopted a six-cylinder-only powertrain, the Santa Fe Sport was downsized to four-cylinders only.
-A base 2.4-liter four with 190 horsepower was joined by a turbocharged 2.0-liter four with 264 horsepower.
-Both were offered with a six-speed automatic and front-wheel drive, with available manual-shift mode and an option for all-wheel drive.
+And while the longer three-row Santa Fe adopted a V-6-only powertrain, the Santa Fe Sport was downsized to four cylinders .
+A base 2.4-liter four with 190 horsepower was joined by a turbocharged 2.0-liter four with 264 hp.
+Both were offered with a 6-speed automatic and front-wheel drive, with available manual-shift mode and an option for all-wheel drive.
 Electric power steering and an independent suspension gave the Santa Fe Sport commendable road manners, and good fuel economy in the 30-mpg-highway range.

 Inside, the Santa Fe Sport adopted some of the best features available on other vehicles in the class.
-The second-row seat was made available with a sliding function, to flex the space alotted to back-seat passengers and cargo, to a maximum of 35.4 cubic feet for cargo.
+The second-row seat was made available with a sliding function, to flex the space allotted to back-seat passengers and cargo, to a maximum of 35.4 cubic feet for cargo.
 The back bench also split and folded, and Hyundai packaged some storage space in beneath the Santa Fe Sport's cargo floor.